ninyancat13/models/faq.md

 ### When to use df.column_name vs df['column_name'] (another inconsistency in python)
 ** tl;dr: does not really matter.
 Can use either.
+The general rule is that:

-If your column is written Number of Sales
+- If your column is written Number of Sales
-You should use df[‘Number of Sales’]
+`You should use df[‘Number of Sales’]`

-If it’s written number_of_sales
+- If it’s written number_of_sales
-Then, go for the df.number_of_sales
+`Then, go for the df.number_of_sales`

 https://forum.freecodecamp.org/t/pandas-df-var-vs-df-var/409112